K’ómoks Treaty Negotiations

 - Social Well-Being and Empowerment: Treaties include protection and revitalization of First Nations culture, language and heritage.
 Canada’s Community Well-Being Index (CWB) shows overall higher well-being in modern treaty regions following the conclusion of a treaty.

 - Economic Opportunity and Prosperity: Modern Treaty Nations are diversifying local economies in culturally relevant ways, helping build B.C.’s strong, sustainable, clean economy.
+Modern treaty settlements continue to be a meaningful driver of economic benefits for First Nations, and for communities around the province.

 - Services People Rely On: Treaties enable First Nations to develop revenue streams and build capacity in critical services such as housing, health care and education.